Hausdorff dimension in graph matchbox manifolds: Application: graph matchbox manifolds

 \begin{thm} Let $F_n$, $n \geq 2$, be a free group on $n$ generators, and $(X_n,d_n)$ be the associated space of pointed graphs with ball metric.
 Let $\fM_n$ be a suspension of the natural pseudogroup action on $(X_n,d_n)$ as in Theorem \ref{thm-genconstruction}.
 Then $\fM_n$ cannot be embedded as a subset of a $C^\infty$-manifold with a $C^{\infty,r}$-foliation by a bi-Lipschitz homeomorphism onto its image, for $r \geq 1$. \end{thm}

 \proof Let $M$ be a foliated manifold with foliation $\cF$, and let $Z$ be any transverse $k$-dimensional section.
-By Property (2) in Proposition \ref{prop-properties} the Hausdorff dimension of any subset of $Z$ is at most $k$.
+By Statement (2) in \cite[Theorem 6.1]{Pesin1997} the Hausdorff dimension of any subset of $Z$ is at most $k$.
 Suppose there exists a foliated bi-Lipschitz embedding $\phi: \fM_n \to M$, then it must map $X_n$ onto a transverse section $Z$, or a finite union of such sections.
-By Theorem \ref{thm-main1} the Hausdorff dimension of $X_n$ is infinite, so the Hausdorff dimension of the image $\phi(X_n) \subset Z$ must be infinite, a contradiction.
+By Proposition \ref{prop-subsets} the Hausdorff dimension of $X_n$ is infinite, so the Hausdorff dimension of the image $\phi(X_n) \subset Z$ must be infinite, a contradiction.
 Therefore, no such bi-Lipschitz homeomorphism $\phi$ can exist. \endproof

 To author's best knowledge, this example is the first example of a lamination with a given metric and a $C$-Lipschitz pseudogroup (see Remark \ref{rem-lipschitz} for a proof that $\G_n$ is $C$-Lipschitz), which does not admit a bi-Lipschitz embedding into a $C^{\infty,r}$-foliation of a finite-dimensional manifold, for $r \geq 1$.